Hybrid experimentation

 Using front-end data points and events in feature experiments

-If you have implemented Kameleoon in hybrid mode, goals and data points will be tracked by Kameleoon automatically on the front-end and will appear in Kameleoon reports.
+If you have implemented Kameleoon in hybrid mode, goals and data points will be automatically tracked on the front end and will appear in Kameleoon reports as filtering and breakdown criteria.
 In addition, several targeting conditions will be available in the Kameleoon SDK, ready to be used for targeting purposes.

 Managing consent in hybrid mode